 Whether you’re working on a high-performing team or one struggling to hit deadlines, there’s probably room to improve your project management strategy.
 Our guide will show you the ins and outs of both the industry and how to become a project manager.

 Projects don’t just appear.
 They come to life because individuals have an idea for something that could improve business practices, increase revenue, satisfy customers, or solve business problems.

-The ideation process comes first, followed by initiation of the project.
-This is the phase where decision-makers sit down to discuss what the project is and what elements will be necessary to execute on it.
+Ideation is where decision-makers sit down to discuss what the project is and what elements will be necessary to execute it.
 It's common to conduct a feasibility study during this time, with a goal of determining if it’s worth pursuing.

 This stage can often go awry because of poor communication or a lack of planning in the previous step.
 Team members want to do their jobs well, but this requires good leadership and direction.
 Additionally, you want to be sure everyone is on the same page.
 It can mess up the whole project to have various team members understand instructions differently.

 When delegating steps to a project’s completion, consider having instructions in written form or providing visual examples of exactly what you’re looking for.
 The clearer your employees understand what you’re asking them to do, the more effectively they can carry out their roles.